leovigna/agent-coeus/docs/LEARNING.md

 3. Proceed only after receiving explicit approval.
 This will prevent miscommunication and ensure my actions align with both the user's intent and the project's technical needs.

 ## Terminal and Package Management

+### Use Built-in Package Scripts

+**Incident:** I ran a raw `pnpm --filter ... build` command which failed due to TypeScript errors in an un-related script file.

+**Correction:** The user advised me to prefer the built-in scripts defined in a package's `package.json` (e.g., `pnpm build`, `pnpm tsc`).

+**Future Action:** I will always check the `scripts` section of the relevant `package.json` before running commands.
+I will prefer using these scripts as they are the intended way to perform actions like building, testing, and linting for that specific package.

+### Differentiate Between Relevant and Irrelevant Errors

+**Incident:** A build command failed due to TypeScript errors in a script file (`setupLogTo.ts`) that was unrelated to the main refactoring task.
+This blocked progress.

+**Correction:** The user advised that if a file had errors at the start of a task and those errors persist, they might be irrelevant to the current work.
+A good practice is to run a typecheck or build *before* starting to establish a baseline of existing errors.

+**Future Action:** Before starting a task, I will consider running a baseline typecheck (e.g., `pnpm tsc`) on the relevant package.
+When a build fails, I will compare the new errors to the baseline.
+If the errors are pre-existing and in unrelated files, I will not attempt to fix them unless instructed.
+I will focus only on fixing errors directly caused by my code changes to avoid getting sidetracked by irrelevant issues.

 ### Pay Close Attention to Terminal Errors